Border Violence Monitoring Network: Torture Report

 In 2020, BVMN released a 51-page report into the use of torture or other inhuman treatment during pushbacks.
-This report was based upon 286 statements from migrants and refugee.
+This report was based upon 286 statements from migrants and refugees.
 Among the BVMN's findings is that in 2020, 90% of pushed-back migrants interviewed experienced "some form of degrading treatment or torture" from border guards.
 According to the BVMN's report, the most common form of violence during pushbacks is beating or kicking migrants, including the use of dogs or attempted lynching.
 Use of electric weapons has been reported against 362 people.
 Thirty-seven percent of migrants reported being forced to undress, which almost doubled compared to 2019.
 In some cases, the migrants' clothes were burned so that they were forced back across the border while naked, or they were detained while naked.
 Twenty-three percent of cases involved threats with firearms.

 Monthly Report

 Every month the Border Violence Monitoring Network publishes a report summarizing recent trends in pushbacks and other important developments.
-The report focuses on the situation in Greece and countries on the Balkan Route - analysing events all the way from Evros to the Slovenian-Italian border.
+The report brings together first-hand testimonies from a range of countries in the Balkans, Poland, Turkey, and France to look at the way European Union states and other actors are affecting systemic violence towards people crossing borders.

 Structure

-Partner Organizations
+Member Organizations

 BVMN works via a horizontal network of member groups.
-The members are NGOs, coo-ops, collectives and grassroots initiatives spread across the Western Balkans, Greece and Turkey.
-Members sit on an open assemby, and each contribute to various different working groups within BVMN.
-The following organization are named partners within the Border Violence Monitoring Network, but some partners choose to remain anonymous.
+The members are NGOs, co-ops, collectives and grassroots initiatives spread across the Balkans, Poland, France, Greece and Turkey.
+Members sit on an open assembly, and each contribute to various different working groups within BVMN.
+The following organization are named members within the Border Violence Monitoring Network, but some members choose to remain anonymous.